johnybang/CarND-Advanced-Lane-Lines/README.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-In cells 9 and 10, I identify lane line pixels for the left and right and fit their positions with a 2nd order polynomial.
-I implemented three approaches, two of which are actually used in the pipeline and one which was simply considered:
+In [code cells 9 and 10](https://github.com/johnybang/CarND-Advanced-Lane-Lines/blob/master/AdvancedLaneFinding.ipynb#fit_lane), I identify lane line pixels for the left and right and fit their positions with a 2nd order polynomial.
+I implemented three approaches, two of which are actually used in the pipeline and one which was simply considered and plotted:

 1. A sliding window using a convolution which maximizes pixel count within some margin of the previous window position (not used in pipeline)
 2. A sliding window which recenters based on pixel mean of the previous window if enough pixels are present in the previous window (used in pipeline when no valid previous fit exists)